-- Guide to teach (inverse kinematics motion planning), this manual operation of the robot enables you to quickly and easily program the robot by demonstration without any programing skills.
+- Guide to teach (inverse kinematics motion planning), this manual operation of the robot enables you to quickly and easily program the robot by demonstration without any programming skills.

-- Works side by side with human operator safety fence, laser or sensors (after a risk assessment is preformed).
+- Works side by side with human operator safety fence, laser or sensors (after a risk assessment is performed).

-- Teach pendent user interface for programing (forward kinematics) enables online programing and simulation via a touch screen tablet.
+- Teach pendant user interface for programming (forward kinematics) enables online programming and simulation via a touch screen tablet.

 - Lightweight, flexible, easy to re-purpose this robot weighs in under 24Kg

 - Designed in accordance with PLd and ISO 10218-1 (5.10.5 power and force limiting) safety requirements and compliant with most all specifications for collaborative robot operation.